klion26/build-a-large-language-model/note.md

 adjust the `d_out` for each `CausalAttention` instance (`MultiHeadAttentionWrapper` also) will have an impact to the dimension of the final context_vector. (see `d_out` in `X3P2`).
 The `MultiHeadAttentionWrapper` will concat each underlying instance.

+`MultiHeadAttention` will initialize one large weight matrix, only perform one matrix multiplication with the inputs to obtain a query matrix Q, and then split the query matrix into Q1 and Q2.
+`MultiHeadAttentionWrapper` will split the weight matrix into two sub matrix, and do two matrix multiplication.